 In 1957 Rudi’s work led the family to move to Cyprus, where Shulamit headed the largest hatchery in the Middle East, Bellapais Hatcheries, which exported 100,000 chicks a month to all the Mediterranean countries.

-In 1959 she developed a new area of expertise.
+In 1959 Shulamit developed a new area of expertise.
 Rudi’s hobby was sailing and she decided to cover his boat with fiberglass.
 In order to do so, she returned to Israel to study the craft of fiberglass covering at the Makhteshim factory.
-Returning to Cyprus, she opened a workshop which built catamarans of fiberglass and also manufactured roofs for all the chicken runs and hatcheries, to replace their asbestos roofs.
+Returning to Cyprus, she opened a workshop that built catamarans of fiberglass and also manufactured roofs for all the chicken runs and hatcheries, to replace their asbestos roofs.